mafredri/zsh-async/README.md

 #### `async_flush_jobs <worker_name>`

 Flush all current jobs running on a worker.
-This will terminate any and all running processes under the worker, use with caution.
+This will terminate any and all running processes under the worker by sending a `SIGTERM` to the entire process group, use with caution.

 ## Example code